TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Shop All

-**UP TO 25% OFF ** **adidas &.
-Champion ** **activewear**select styles|Excluded from coupons.

-*   adidas
-*   Champion

-Savings you deserve, brands you loveselect styles | Nike &. athletic shoes excluded from coupons.Xersion for the FamilyAthletic ShoesSmartwatchesDuffle BagsCheck out what's NEW with Salon &.
+Shop NowChampionPumaadidasCheck out what's NEW with Salon &.
 Sephora inside JCPenney!Sephora excluded from coupons.Available Now at Sephora inside JCPenneyExcluded from coupons.Introducing Ouidad!40% OFF clothing
 Baby &.
 Todder Saleselect styles

 *   Shop All